10yard/dkafe/readme.md

 ## What's next?

+ - Unlock achievements for one-off objectives in the game such as completing stages for the first time (barrels, rivets, elevators, pies) or reaching levels for the first time.
  - Maybe add Crazy Kong and Donkey Kong 3 with interface support to the default frontend.
  - Maybe extend the default frontend setup to include support for NES Donkey Kong hacks.
  - Create an alternative frontend made for vertical arcade games (like 60-in-1 board) with DK, Pacman, Ms Pacman, Galaga, Burger Time, Frogger etc.  No roms will be provided.